google/material-design-lite/README.md

 Design specs and therefore some requests might not be within the scope of this project.

-## Contribute
+## Want to contribute?
 If you found a bug, have any questions or want to contribute.
 Follow our [guidelines](https://github.com/google/material-design-lite/blob/master/CONTRIBUTING.md), and help improve the Material Design Lite.
+For more information visit our [wiki](https://github.com/google/material-design-lite/wiki).

 ## Do you include any features that a framework comes with?